Contact Contact

 A Divvy bikeshare rack full of bikes with a CTA train at the Cermak Chinatown station and skyscrapers in the background

-RTA releases Travel Information Action Plan to improve rider experience
+RTA releases Travel Information Action Plan to improve rider experience, hosts webinar

-This week, the RTA published its 2025 Travel Information Action Plan, a three-year roadmap for improving how transit...
+In May, the RTA published its 2025 Travel Information Action Plan, a three-year roadmap for improving how transit inf...

 RTA installs signage, releases new system map to help riders navigate return to transit